Luppada/Capstone-Google-Data-Analytics/README.md

 **Start Date**: October 5, 2023.

-**End Date**: Work in Progress
+**End Date**: October 10, 2023.

 #### Background

-A data analyst(me) is working in the marketing analyst team of a Chicago-based bike-share company called Cyclistic.
+A data analyst is working in the marketing analyst team of a Chicago-based bike-share company called Cyclistic.
 This company provides both annual memberships and casual (single-ride or full-day) passes.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 The Data Analyst is tasked to create an analysis and report their insights.
-These insights will be used to support design a new marketing strategy to convert casua riders into annual members.
+These insights will be used to support design a new marketing strategy to convert casual riders into annual members.
 Visuals will play a key role in having the new strategy approved by Cyclistic Executives.

 ##### Phase 1: Ask